 “And this information is of no use to him, he cannot do anything with it, or about it.”

 “I suppose he could have warned the housekeeper, but how do you tell a friend his child will die?
-If neither happens, you look strange, if it does, you look even more strange, or become a suspect.
+If nothing happens, you look strange or even malicious, if it does, you look even more strange.
 We think we would like to have information about the future, it sounds fascinating, but the reality is troubling, disturbing.
 He’s done nothing to encourage it, has no idea where it comes from.
 He was quite distraught.”

 Katya, “He writes ghost story?”